 Vascular dysfunction is considered to be the earliest clinically detectable stage of subclinical atherosclerosis.
 Unlike atherosclerosis, vascular dysfunction is reversible (with proper treatment).

 The endothelium is the inner lining of blood vessels, allowing blood to flow smoothly within them and actively maintaining physiological condition.
 Normal vascular function protects blood vessels from formation of atherosclerosis, a cause of cardiovascular disease.

 What is vascular dysfunction?

+Vascular dysfunction can be broadly defined as an imbalance between vasodilating and vasoconstricting substances produced by (or acting on) the endothelium.
 The pathological state known as vascular dysfunction is the earliest clinically detectable stage of cardiovascular disease (which includes heart attacks, stroke, Peripheral Arterial Disease and many other diseases).

 What will happen if it turns out that I have vascular dysfunction?

 Dr. Rob will evaluate the overall state of your health and discuss with you the most appropriate treatment options to improve your vascular function.
 These will usually include lifestyle modification measures (e.g. diet, food supplements, exercising), strict control of risk factors (e.g. quitting smoking), and supplement or prescription drug treatment.
 In some cases you will need to undergo more frequent monitoring and/or further testing of the cardiovascular system.
 Remember – prevention is the best treatment!